pilgrimtabby/pilgrim-autosplitter/README.md

 You'll need Python 3.9 or newer.
 [Install it here](https://www.python.org/downloads/).

-Download the source files by clicking on the green "Code <>" button near the top of the page (you can just download the .zip).
+Download the source files by going to the most recent release (under Releases on the right-hand side of the page) and downloading `source.zip`.
 Extract the files and open the folder.

 Open the Terminal (if you can't find it, press cmd+space to open Spotlight and search for "Terminal").